Atlas-OS/docs/docs/getting-started/post-installation/configuration/index.md

 !!! warning
     You may need to install drivers for Bluetooth to work.
 Learn how to do this [here.](../drivers/index.md).

-## Diagnostics & Troubleshooting
+## Diagnostics and Troubleshooting

 Troubleshooting is a built-in feature on Windows which is used to help you troubleshoot issues with your computer.
 On Atlas we have disabled it by default to avoid any tweaks being reset.
-To enable it just run the `Enable Troubleshooting.cmd` file in the `Diagnostics &Troubleshooting` folder.
+To enable it just run the `Enable Troubleshooting.cmd` file in the `Diagnostics and Troubleshooting` folder.

 ## Driver Updates